Policies for rockandwater.net mailing lists

 If all else fails...

 Every Internet domain is required to have an email address called "postmaster" and is also required to have that mail read by a human being.
 The postmaster is the person or persons responsible for the operation of that domain's email system -- so if you get really stuck, write to postmaster@rockandwater.net.
 Please be sure to explain clearly what you're trying to do, because it's not always obvious by context.
+That includes specifying which mailing list your talking about: if you send us a message saying you're having problems with "the list", then there's no way for us to know which one you mean.

 One last piece of advice